OutSystems/docs-odc/src/eap/configuration-management/custom-domains.md

 You can add top-level domains (such as `example.com`), subdomains (such as `dev.example.com`), and multi-level subdomains (such as `odc.dev.example.com`).
 When you add a custom domain to a stage, all apps deployed to that stage are accessible through the domain.

-The following table shows a possible setup for a customer who wants one custom subdomain for each stage:
+The following table shows a possible setup for a customer who has three stages and wants one custom subdomain for each stage:

 | Stage       | Custom domain    |
 | ----------- | ---------------- |